“Turning Passion & Ideas into plans ~ Creating New Social Values for Sustainable Community“

 Venue: Kumamoto Kenmin Kaikan “Parea“

-Language: Japanese (JSIE bilingual staffs will help English-speakers in any means)
+Language: Japanese/English (JSIE bilingual staffs will help English-speakers in any means)

 WISE Kumamoto is specially organized by JSIE with collaboration of Kumamoto Prefecture, to provide opportunity to individuals for shaping ideas into actionable project plans.
 Kumamoto people continue to face challenges caused by devastating earthquake; however, it means we have great chances to create new social values by turning such challenges into (social) business ideas.
 JSIE will provide opportunities to shape such ideas into plans through two-day workshop and to learn leadership styles through group works to bring women and younger generations in action.
 JSIE particularly focuses on the following points: